Melvin and Howard: Production

+Shooting

+Filming began in Glendale, California on February 26, 1979, and also took place in Salt Lake City and Willard, Utah as well as Las Vegas, Nevada, lasting a total of 10 weeks and wrapping on May 10, 1979.

 Mary Steenburgen revealed that she was worried about having to appear completely naked in the film.
 "In a scene, I'm at a strip joint and I quit.
 I rip off what I'm wearing, throw it in the air, and walk naked out of the place.
 The night before the scene, I thought, 'Who is going to be there tomorrow?
 There's going to be a skeleton crew.'
 I didn't sleep that night, but I thought I was prepared for what was going to happen.
 I had totally forgotten there were going to be about sixty guys - extras from Central Casting - sitting around.
 I did it OK for about the first eight times, but I started to lose it.
 I was becoming upset because these guys kept making comments.
-I called Malcolm [McDowell], and he said,'Listen, you've done it.
+I called Malcolm [McDowell], and he said, 'Listen, you've done it.
 You have already put it on film.
 Do it one more time, and just try and do it real well.'
 I had lost sight of that.
 I was so busy worrying about my clothes I had forgotten about the moment of it.
 I knew it was a moment of bravery and freedom, and he reminded me of that.
 So I went back and I did it really well.
 As I walked out, I flipped off the construction hat of the guy at the bar and I waved goodbye to all the other dancers on the stage.
 That is the one they used," Steenburgen recalled.

+Monty Hall was going to play himself in the film but a week before he was to shoot he read the script and dropped out.
+The script had to be rewritten so his character became a fictional one.

+Reception

+Box office

+The film was not a box office success but was highly acclaimed critically.